 What Makes These Deep Fried Pickles Special

 These sweet cornmeal deep fried pickles are meant to be served hot, sprinkled with powdered sugar and drizzled with sticky honey.
 When I arrived at a going-away party with the fried pickles, the oven was occupied and the pickles could not be reheated immediately.
 I was surprised to see that people started eating the pickles cold and LOVED them; knowing that the fried pickles would be even better warmed up, my friends practically threw the pickles in the oven for me.

-The crunch of the sweet cornmeal plays well with the sweet and sour nature of bread and butter pickles to create a completely addictive combination.
-There were no leftovers.
+The crunch of the breading plays well with the nature of bread and butter pickles to create a completely amazing taste sensation.
+There were no leftovers!

-These pickles are a great appetizer, but they shine as a surprise dessert!
+While these pickles are a great appetizer, they also shine as a surprise dessert.
 Hold the eye rolls, please.
 I kid you not – these fried pickles actually work for dessert!
 Don’t knock them until you try them!

 What You Will Need to Make Deep Fried Pickles